inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Note these patients will more frequently be found on the post-surgical units, T06 and PACU

 VALIDITY
-If a patient has been on an epidural in the last 4 hours, they are classified as 'on epidural'.
+If a patient has been on an epidural in the last ?4 hours, they are classified as 'on epidural'.
 If a patient is 'on epidural' they are required to have a motor block assessment documented: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59).

 CLASSIFICATION

-[A] The epidural data on the front tile is a real time view of the number of patients who are currently on an epidural (at each refresh looks back and collect all the current epidural flowsheets) Calculate the current number of patients who have had an epidural documented in the last four hours Present this number on the front tile as 'number of patients on epidural'.
+[A] The epidural data on the front tile is a real time view of the number of patients who are currently on an epidural (at each refresh looks back and collect all the current epidural flowsheets) Calculate the current number of patients who have had a ?epidural volume documented in the last four hours Present this number on the front tile as 'number of patients on epidural'.

-[A] ABC Measurement Interval (for motor block assessment scoring only)
+[A] Measurement Interval (for motor block assessment scoring only)

 E.G. Feeds into (i) front tile - 24 hour rolling window and (ii) SPC interval charts.

+Average time between motoblock assessments

 ## [C] Floorplan labelling